-Naan Recipe – Learn to make delicious, soft & fluffy naans at home with the help of this detailed step by step photo & video post.
-Naan is a leavened flatbread mostly baked in a tandoor (clay oven).
+Naan Recipe – Learn to make delicious, soft & fluffy butter naans at home with the help of this detailed step by step photo & video post.
+Naan is a leavened flatbread mostly cooked in a tandoor (clay oven).
 It is one of the most ordered flatbreads in Indian restaurants & is eaten with a curry or dal (lentils).
 Restaurants typically serve many kinds of naans with varying thickness, textures & flavors.

 Originally naan dough was leavened using a bread starter that was left from the previous batches.
 This is very much similar to the way we make yogurt using a starter.

 In the modern days, yeast & other leavening agents have replaced the bread starter.
 So most restaurants either use yeast or another leavening agent like baking powder & baking soda.